about poisons

 Why are they being used?

-Alberta’s use of the inhumane poison Strychnine to kill wolves under the guise of caribou conservation remains highly controversial.
-Strychnine causes extreme suffering to wild wolves each year as well as many non-target animals.
+Alberta’s use of the inhumane poison Compound 1080 to kill wolves and coyotes under the guise of livestock protection remains highly controversial.
+Compound 1080 causes extreme suffering to wild and domestic canids each year, as well as many non-target animals.
 Concerns are mounting as this is not only a question of animal welfare, but also one of ecological integrity and safety.

 In Alberta, the government is allowed to use poison in an attempt to boost prey populations such as moose, elk or caribou despite research indicating that killing predators to increase ungulate populations never works in the long-term.

-Farmers are given these poisons to set baits with when they become concerned about losing livestock to wolves, coyotes or bears.
+Farmers are given these poisons to set baits with when they become concerned about losing livestock to wolves or coyotes.
 Sometimes the wildlife manager will set the baits.
 This practice is outdated: scientific evidence supports the efficacy of non-lethal prevention-based measures over lethal removal of carnivores when it comes to reducing conflicts among livestock, people, and predators.

 ARE THESE POISONS NECESSARY?